Oreste-Luci/httpserver-gamescores/README.md

 ![Class Diagram](https://raw.githubusercontent.com/Oreste-Luci/httpserver-gamescores/master/images/architecture-layers2.png)

-- The Dispatcher is in charge of receiving the request and forwarding it to the appropriate controller method.
+- The Dispatcher is in charge of receiving the request and forwarding it to the appropriate controller.
-- The Controller gathers the information that it requires for processing the request.
+- The Controller gathers the information that it requires for processing from the request and forwards it to the service.
 - The Service applies the business logic to the received request.

-- The DAO is in charge the CRUD operation on the data.
+### Dependency Injection

+The package `com.oresteluci.scores.injection` handles all the logig for automatic dependency injection.
+Two annotations are used for this purpose `@AutoComponent` and `@AutoInject`.

+The `@AutoComponent` is a class level annotation that indicates that this class should be instantiated for later injection.

+The `@AutoInject` is a field level annotation that indicates that an `@AutoComponent` should be injected in this field.

 ### Data Structures & Concurrency

-Concurrency is handled by the Service Layer and in the DAO simple data structures were used to store the data.
+Data storage and concurrency is handled by the Service Layer.
+Simple denormalized data structures were used to storage and fast retrieval.
 Maps are used to store key/value pairs, this structure was chosen due to the high performance in getting values given a key.

 In the cases where data needs to be found by value, additional maps were added with these values as keys.
-In this cases when updating a value, two maps need to be updated.
+In this cases when updating a value, two maps need to be updated and concurrency is handled by locks.

-For storing sorted data `TreeSet` structure was used.
-It has [O(logn)](https://github.com/benblack86/java-snippets/blob/master/resources/java_collections.pdf) performance.

 The following diagram shows the relationship of the classes: